terra-money/docs/docs/Concepts/Protocol.md

 - [Gas](./fees.md#gas): Compute fees added on to each transaction to avoid spamming.
 Validators set minimum gas prices and reject transactions that have implied gas prices below this threshold.

-- [Stability fees](./fees.md#stability-fees): Fees added on to any transaction to provide stability in the market, capped at 1SDT.
+- [Stability fees](/Concepts/fees.md#stability-fee): Fees added on to any Terra stablecoin transaction (excluding [market swaps](/Concepts/Glossary.md#market-swap)) to provide stability in the market, capped at 1SDT.
 The fee rate is variable and called the tax rate.

 - **Swap fees**: The fee for swapping Terra stablecoin denominations is called a [Tobin tax](./fees.md#tobin-tax).
-Exchanges between Terra and Luna are subject to a [spread fee](./fees.md#spread-fees).
+Exchanges between Terra and Luna are subject to a [spread fee](./fees.md#spread-fee).

 For more information on fees, visit the [fee page](./fees.md).